GuruMaps/iOSManual/01-launching-the-application.md

 <img src="/assets/map_popup.png" width="268" height="97" />

 To measure the straight line distance between two points “as the crow flies”, tap your starting and destination points simultaneously with your fingers on the map and hold to trace the path.
-A dashed line will appear on the map between the two locations, and the estimated distance will then be displayed.
+A dashed line will appear on the map between the two locations, and the estimated distance will then be displayed:

 <img src="/assets/measuring_distance.png" width="270" height="63" />